Rent Your Vacation Home Tax-Free

 • you or any co-owner of the property

-• a member of your family or a member of the family of any co-owner (unless the family member uses the home as his or her main home and pays a fair rental price)
+• a member of your family or a member of the family of any co-owner (unless the family member uses the home as their main home and pays a fair rental price)

 • anyone under an arrangement that lets you use some other home,

-Any day you rent your vacation home at a fair market rent is a day of rental use no matter who you rent it to, unless it's a family member who doesn't live there full-time.
+Any day you rent your vacation home at a fair market rent is a day of rental use, no matter who you rent it to, unless it's a family member who doesn't live there full-time.
 Any day you rent your vacation home to anyone for less than a fair rental price is considered a day of personal use.
+Days you offer your home for rent but are unable to actually rent it to a guest don't count as rental days.

 A fair rental price for your property is the amount of rent that a person who is not related to you would be willing to pay.
 The rent you charge is not a fair rental price if it is substantially less than the rents charged for other properties that are similar to your property.